Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 Kansas State vs. Montana State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 3 seed Kansas State Wildcats (23-9) and the No. 14 seed Montana State Bobcats (25-9) will meet on Friday at 9:40 PM in the opening round of the NCAA Tournament.
-The matchup airs on CBS.
+The No. 3 Kansas State Wildcats (23-9) play the No. 14 Montana State Bobcats (25-9) in the opening round of the NCAA Tournament on Friday, beginning at 9:40 PM.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Kansas State vs. Montana State matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kansas State vs. Montana State matchup.

 Kansas State vs. Montana State Game Info